wuhao2809/2D-shooting-blocks-with-physics/GAME_DEVELOPMENT_PLAN.md

 ## Next Priority

-The next logical step would be **Physics System** integration with Box2D 3.x API.
-The physics system needs to be rewritten to use the new C-style functional API instead of the C++ OOP API.
-Once complete, this would enable:
+The next logical step would be **Enhanced Visual Feedback** and **Asset Management**.
+With the physics system now fully operational, the game would benefit from:

-1. Bullet-obstacle collision detection
+1. **Visual Polish**: Replace colored rectangles with proper sprites and textures
-2. Destructible obstacles that respond to bullet impacts
+2. **Particle Effects**: Add visual effects for bullet impacts and obstacle bouncing
-3. Proper physics simulation for moving objects
-4. Collision events communicated via blackboard system
+3. **Destructible Obstacles**: Make obstacles break apart when hit enough times
+4. **Sound Effects**: Add audio feedback for collisions and impacts

 Alternative priorities:
-- **Asset Management**: Replace colored rectangles with proper sprites and textures

 - **Enhanced Gameplay**: Add enemies, health systems, and scoring
-- **Visual Polish**: Add particle effects, animations, and UI elements
+- **UI System**: Add menus, HUD, and game state management
+- **Performance Optimization**: Optimize rendering and physics calculations

+The physics foundation is now solid and ready for advanced gameplay features.

 - [x] Initialize C++ project with CMake.
 - [x] Integrate SDL3 and Box2D (add to `third_party/`).